wcj365/python-stats-dataviz/README.md

 Online Class WebEx: http://umbc.webex.com/meet/jaywang
 ## Course Summary
 Statistical Analysis, Data Visualization, and Python Programming All in One Place with Hands-on Practices.
-## Four Major Components of a Data Project
+## Four Major Components of a Data Science Project and Your Responsibility
-- Written Code - Your responsibility - Make sure it is clean and correct and well commented
+- Written Code - Solely your responsibility - Make sure it is clean, correct, and commented (3C rule)
 - Source Data - Primary data is your responsibity.
-You have no control over secondary data so be selective and careful.
+You have no control over secondary data so be careful in the selection and cleansing.
-- Algothrithms/Libraries - You rely on the existing libraries and algothorithms.
-Be selective and careful.
+- Algothrithms/Libraries - You have no control on libraries and algothorithms so be careful in selecting and using them.
-- Results Interpretation - Be careful - what is objective and what is subjective. what data exhibit and what experts say.
+- Results Interpretation - Be careful about what is objective and what is subjective and what data exhibit and what experts know.

 The one thing you have absolute control is the written code.
 Make sure don't write bad code.
 Write good code plus good documentation.